Jasleen1/arithmetization_benchmarks/README.md

 In order to tease out the impact of the arithmetization on various metrics of a proof system, we need to build proof systems which are close to identical in every respect but the arithmetization.
 What this means is that the cryptographic assumptions and underlying polynomial commitments should be identical for the construction based on each arithmetization.
 To this end, so far we have built an R1CS-based proof system using the Rust Winterfell library’s existing poly-commit infrastructure.
 The Winterfell library already came with a highly optimized AIR-based implementation for us to compare with.
 To test, experimentally, what applications yield better performance on what system we have implemented two applications so far (1) FFTs and (2) Fibonacci sequences, as we discuss below.
 Ideally, we would also include a theoretical classification and proofs of this classification, for example, "how can this application be quantified in terms of its memory access patterns?" and we would have examples that fit the bill for each classification.

 We picked  FFT programs to illustrate the idea that the verification time for an AIR proof grows linearly in the number of distinct constraints known as transition constraints.
 R1CS verification is independent of the structure of the program and found that as expected, optimized R1CS performs better than AIR.
-We picked fibonacci to test if repeated structure in a program provides significant benefits when proving it in an AIR-based prover.
+We picked the multiplicative Fibonacci program to test if repeated structure in a program provides significant benefits when proving it in an AIR-based prover.
 So far, we haven’t even been able to run very large instances in R1CS because it runs out of memory.

 Note that the R1CS code still has some bugs at certain programs and for certain program sizes it fails to run due to running out of memory.
 These improvements for our implementation are a **work in progress**.